lukso-network/docs/docs/learn/smart-contract-developers/readLSP7andLSP8.md

 ## Background

-Currently LSP7 and LSP8 can both be used as NFTs.
+[LSP7](../../standards/tokens/LSP7-Digital-Asset.md) and [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md) can be both used as NFTs.
 LSP7 is useful for mass-digital NFTs, where individual items are not unique, whereas LSP8 is mainly used for phygitals, or NFTs with unique properties per item.

-Previously, an interface could not differentiate between LSP7 being a token or an NFT.
-[LSP4TokenType data key](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md?plain=1) allows to define the type, in a smart contract readable form.
+To detect the fungibility of an asset, the 📄 [LSP4 Digital Asset Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) standard defines the `LSP4TokenType`.
+This data key can be retrieved from the smart contracts 🗂️ [ERC725Y](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) storage.

 ```js
 {